ernie-ramos/blog/README.md

 # General Data Loading with Redux from outside API

+## Components are generally responsible for fetching data they need by calling an action creator

-## Component gets rendered onto the screen
+### Component gets rendered onto the screen

 PostList components needs to get a list of posts from the API

-## Component's 'componentDidMount' lifecycle method gets called
+### Component's 'componentDidMount' lifecycle method gets called

 Access to lifecycle methods

-## Components are generally responsible for fetching data they need by calling an action creator

 ### We call action creator from 'componentDidMount'